strongloop/node-foreman/README.md

     $ npm install -g foreman

+### How to Contribute

+I encourage anyone and everyone to help.
+If you have a specific change in mind, open an issue; we can talk about it there.

+If you would like to make a code change, go ahead.
+Fork the repository, open a pull request.
+Do this early, and talk about the change you want to make.
+Maybe we can work together on it.

+Refactor Refactor Refactor!
+You are free to add features, or just help clean things up.

 ## Usage

 Node Foreman can be run with as little as `nf start`, as long as `npm start` has been defined.